-If a Security Freeze Lock is detected on the drive, the drive must be power cycled before you can do a Secure Erase.
+If a Security Freeze Lock (UEFI/BIOS recognized the SSD as being plugged in at boot up) is detected on the drive, the drive must be power cycled before you can do a Secure Erase.

 To remove the Security Freeze Lock state and continue with the Secure Erase process:

 The Intel® Solid-State Drive Toolbox rescans the system for the Intel SSD.
 Once the drive is detected, you can continue with the Secure Erase.
 If the Security warning message displays again, repeat the power-cycling process, making sure to quickly remove and reconnect the SATA power cable.

 Click OK on the Selected Drive Not Found message.
 The Intel Solid-State Drive Toolbox home screen displays, and scans the system for drives.

 Once the Intel SSD is detected, select the Intel SSD on the home screen and click Secure Erase.

 If the Intel SSD does not display on the Intel Solid-State Drive Toolbox home screen:

 - Click Device Manager.
 Right-click Disk drives.
 Click Scan for hardware changes.

 - After scanning the system, click Refresh on the Intel Solid-State Drive Toolbox home screen, and try the Secure Erase procedure again.